LaunchCodeEducation/lchs/src/chapters/css/structure.rst

 .. index:: ! inline style

-In the HTML chapter we :ref:`added attributes <attributes-example>` to some elements to control their appearance on the webpage.
+In the HTML chapter, we :ref:`added attributes <attributes-example>` to some elements to control their appearance on the webpage.
 This is called **inline styling**, because we assign different property values inside one line of HTML: